MaksPikul/FightNight/README.md

         // Provider resource server returns a json of values, the Id token holding information about the user that we can use to authenticate them to our application
-        // the id_token is a JWT which can be simply decoded into a enumerable object of claims IEnumerable<Claim> claims = _tokenService.DecodeToken(tokens.id_token);
+        // the id_token is a JWT which can be simply decoded into a enumerable object of claims
+        // Claims are statements about a user, used by ASP.Net for authentication IEnumerable<Claim> claims = _tokenService.DecodeToken(tokens.id_token);

+        // Different providers id_tokens hold a differnt set of values, example, google has email key {email:"mail"} and microsoft as {mail : "mail"}
-        OAuthUserDto user = await OAuthProvider.MapResponseToUser(claims);
+        // using the Adapter Design pattern, we can unify the many interfaces to a common one that can be used by the server OAuthUserDto user = await OAuthProvider.MapResponseToUser(claims);

-        if (user.IsEmailVerified != true)
+        // EmailVerification handled by OAuth provider, less work for us to handle forgotten passwords and unverified or bot emails if (user.IsEmailVerified != true)
         {
             return BadRequest("Email not verified.");
         }

+        // This part simply checks if user has logged in with such credentials before, if not a new account is made,
+        // A user who logs in with google can also log in with same emailed microsoft account,
+        // If a client would not like this feature,we can change code for accounts to hold a value in database to note what oauth provider was used for this account, and check if they match
         AppUser appUser = await _userManager.FindByEmailAsync(user.UserEmail);

         if (appUser == null)